szymon2024/gps-labs/gps_lab04/README.md

 Output
 ------
-- new RINEX file with E scientific notation
+- new RINEX file with e scientific notation

 PL: